Energy Resource Recovery Facility

 - Updates on Fire at Waste-to-Energy Facility in Lorton

 The I-95 Energy Resource Recovery Facility in Fairfax County is privately owned and operated by Covanta Fairfax, Inc., a subsidiary of Covanta Energy.
 Under contract to Fairfax County, the facility is located adjacent to the I-95 Landfill Complex.
 The Energy Resource Recovery Facility is one of the largest waste-to-energy facilities in the country.
 The facility has been in operation since 1990.

 Municipal solid waste serves as the fuel for the facility.
 Steam is produced that turns turbines that can generate over 80MW of electricity.
-The facility can process not only municipal solid waste, but also such waste items as confidential documents, infested nursery plant materials, old currency and other items that need assured destruction.
+The facility can process not only municipal solid waste, but also such waste items as confidential documents and other items that need assured destruction.

-The facility is heavily regulated, subject to continuous emissions monitoring, and required to report any exceedance of emission limits to the issuing authority or Virginia Department of Environmental Quality.
-The Solid Waste Management Program oversees operation of the I-95 Energy Resource Recovery Facility and is responsible for providing a minimum of 930,750 tons of waste to the facility annually (a commitment referred to as the Guaranteed Annual Tonnage).
-The initial term of this agreement ended in 2011, with a 5-year extension until 2016.
+The facility is regulated, subject to continuous emissions monitoring, and required to report any exceedance of emission limits to the Virginia Department of Environmental Quality.
+The Solid Waste Management Program directs most of the refuse that it manages to the facility, providing approximately 650,000 tons of waste annually.

 Renewable Electricity Production: